bmvc2025/bmvc2025.github.io/authors/submit-your-paper.md

 #### Submitted paper (for review)

-Papers submitted for review should be anonymous and instead include the paper ID allocated by CMT upon registration of the abstract/paper.
+Papers submitted for review should be anonymous and instead include the paper ID allocated by OpenReview upon registration of the abstract/paper.
 The addition of line numbers (automatic in the PDFLaTeX template) should be included to facilitate the review process.

 **Page limit:** A complete paper should be submitted according to the [formatting style]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting). **The length of papers submitted for review should not exceed NINE pages, excluding the references.** All appendices must be supplied as supplementary material, in a separate file to the main paper, and do not count towards the NINE pages limit ([see below for instructions about the supplementary material]({{site.baseurl}}{% link authors/submit-your-paper.md %}#supplementary-material))